bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Above combines the capabilities of a both SQL and NoSQL databases with low code processing logic to enable anyone to create a intelligent, enterprise-grade cloud data lake
+      Above combines the capabilities of a both SQL and NoSQL databases with low code processing logic to enable anyone to create a smart, enterprise-grade cloud data lake
     actions:
       - label: Learn More
         url: /general-enquiries